Update on Tours in Washington DC (As of 04/30/2020):

 Capitol Visitor Center

-The Capitol Visitor Center will be closed to all tours, including Member and staff led tours.
+The Capitol Visitor Center is closed to all tours, including Member and staff led tours.

-The Capitol will be closed to all tours, including Member and staff led tours.
+The Capitol is closed to all tours, including Member and staff led tours.

 The White House is closed to all tours.